abe-winter/module-example-cpp/README.md

 3. Run `sudo gdb --pid $PID` with the obtained PID (use `sudo` as `viam-server` is likely running in sudo).
 4. Type `continue` in gdb to restart the process.
 5. Trigger the action causing the issue, and gdb should catch it.

+For a more involved C++ module example, which defines both a component and service API, see the [C++ complex module example](https://github.com/viamrobotics/viam-cpp-sdk/tree/main/src/viam/examples/modules/complex).